The thought of brushing a beard can be an exciting prospect for many men. It implies progress. So, when should you start brushing your beard?

 This is visible and evident during the early stages.
 For example, from 3 weeks onwards.

-Running a brush through the beard has the added benefit of picking up weak, thin, or loose hairs.
+Running a brush through the beard has the added benefit of picking up weak or loose hairs.
 These hairs are most likely on the verge of falling out if they haven’t already.

 Removing them just ensures only the strong ones remain, making the beard look neater and healthier.

-Brushing the beard can ensure these oils don’t just sit at the base of the hairs and clog the pores.
-The boar bristles are great for transporting it along the hair shafts and to the tips, all across the beard.
+Brushing the beard can ensure these oils don’t just sit at the base of the hairs and collect.
+The boar bristles are great for uniform distribution.

 Are all beard brushes the same?

-No. Synthetic brushes are usually made of nylon and are inferior to boar hair brushes in a couple of ways.
+Synthetic brushes are usually made of nylon and are generally considered to be inferior to boar hair brushes in a couple of ways.

 When to start using a beard comb

-A beard comb should be added to your grooming routine at around 3 – 4 months.
-Let me explain.
+A beard comb is best added to your grooming routine at around 3 – 4 months.

 The teeth of a comb are longer than the bristles of a brush.
 This accounts for most of the differences in what they’re capable of doing.

-So, to summarize, a beard brush alone will be enough as your beard is growing.
-But, once you get to around 3 – 4 months of growth, you’ll need to add a beard comb.
-Trust me, tangled hair is a nightmare and you’ll want your comb on you at all times.
+So, to summarize, a beard brush alone should be enough as your beard is growing.
+But, once you get to around 3 – 4 months of growth, consider adding a beard comb.